LiquidGalaxyLAB/LG-Master-Web-App/README.md

 <h2 id="id2"> 2.
 Onboarding </h2>

 Working on your GSoC project is both an exciting and rewarding experience, but it can also feel overwhelming, especially if you don’t really know where or how to start.
 In order to make this process smoother, the Liquid Galaxy team offers a clear and structured onboarding process designed to help you integrate easily into both the development environment and the broader GSoC framework.
 This section outlines the most important steps to help you start strong and establish good habits that will support your progress throughout the entire program.
+It also assumes that you have already been selected for GSoC and completed the prerequisite tasks.
+As you will see during the development of your project, these prerequisite tasks are really important and will help you face many of the issues you may encounter during development, so make sure you put real effort on completing them.

 <h3 id="id21"> 2.1.
 Getting started and bonding period </h3>